djbender/hummel/README.md

 ## Code of Conduct

-Everyone interacting in the Huml project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/huml/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Hummel project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/djbender/hummel/blob/main/CODE_OF_CONDUCT.md).